Have you decided to visit Vilnius in May?

-The month of May starts in a good way- in Lithuania as in many other countries in the world, we celebrate a Labor day.
-Most of the small shops in the old town will be closed, but don’t worry the restaurants and supermarkets still remain open with shorter working hours.
+The month of May starts in a good way.
+Lithuanians together with many other nations celebrate a Labor Day.
+As it is an official public holiday, so most of the small shops are closed.
+But don’t worry the restaurants and bigger supermarkets usually remain open.

 Historically, this day became first commemorated in the United States after the civil war.
-In the late nineteenth century, the working class was in constant struggle to improve very severe working conditions and to gain the 8-hour work day without a cut in pay .
-From 1866 1st of May an American Federation of Labor proclaimed that the working day should not last longer than 8 hours.
-The protests and demonstrations for workers’ rights took place on this day.
-Of course, the strikes did not lead to any immediate result, but it resulted in further improvements of working conditions globally.
+The story behind is that in the late nineteenth century, the working class was in constant struggle to improve severe working conditions.
+The aim of workers was to gain the 8-hour work day without a cut in pay .
+It was finally achieved in 1866 on the 1st of May.
+On this day an American Federation of Labor proclaimed that the working day should not last longer than 8 hours.
+The protests and demonstrations for workers’ rights went along with proclamation.
+Of course, the strikes did not lead to any immediate result, but it resulted in further improvements in working conditions globally.

 On the 1st Sunday of May Lithuanians celebrate the Mother’s day.
 It is the day when people express their appreciation and love towards mothers.
-Usually Lithuanians not only give flowers and candies for their mums, but also spend some time together and give them some rest by taking over their regular duties.
-Thankfully, this celebration in Lithuania is not so widely commercialized, but still flowers’ sellers prepare for celebration much in advance.
+Traditionally, Lithuanians not only give flowers and candies to their mothers but also spend some time together and give them some rest by taking over their regular duties.

 Many nations worldwide have different dates for this holiday.
 Majority countries in Europe commemorate it on the second Sunday in May, while the Arab world on the Spring equinox.
 There is no specific reason why Lithuanians decided to choose exactly this day and not the middle of May as in many countries around.
-The fact is that the Mother’s day was officially recognized in Lithuania as the National holiday in 1929.
-During the Soviet times the celebration was eliminated and instead Lithuanians had to commemorate International Women’s day.
+The Mother’s day was officially recognized in Lithuania as the National holiday in 1929.
+Afterwards, Soviets eliminated the celebration and instead, Lithuanians had to commemorate International Women’s day.
 Of course, some families still secretly greeted their mothers in May.
-Finally, just one month before restoration of Lithuanian’s independence in 1990, the 9th of February, Lithuanian parliament brought the Lithuanian celebrations such as Easter, Christmas and others together with the Mother’s day back to National holiday list.
+Finally, just one month before restoration of Lithuanian’s independence in 1990, the 9th of February, Lithuanian parliament brought the Lithuanian celebrations such as Easter, Christmas, and others together with the Mother’s day back to National holiday list.

-This is probably one of the best days in Vilnius in May.
-It is dedicated to street music.
+This is probably one of the best days in Vilnius in May, dedicated to street music.
 Everyone who can play any instrument is welcome to participate in this festival.
-All of the streets of Vilnius and other Lithuanian cities will be full of different sounds of music, from very famous artists to the unknown musicians.
+The streets of Vilnius and other Lithuanian cities will be full of sounds of music, from the very famous artists to unknown musicians.
 It is the best opportunity to discover new talents around every corner.
 The idea of Street music day born in 2007.
 Andrius Mamontovas – a famous Lithuanian musician was behind the idea.
 During the ten years of existence, this event reached the neighboring countries such as Latvia, Belarus and even have spread further to Ukraine and Georgia.

 You can find more information about it here.

-It is unmissable, if you are in Vilnius on this day!
+It is unmissable if you visit Vilnius on this day!